-O. Distance Learning
+O. Distance Learning (Inclement Weather or Emergency Days)

 In the case of a school wide emergency, distance learning may be employed.
 At that time, directives will be issued.

 P. Extracurricular Activities

 When the Academy offers various extracurricular activities.
 Students are expected to follow school policy while engaged in any extracurricular activity.
 Participation in these activities is a privilege, and students are expected to fulfill their obligations in the classroom as a priority to any extracurricular activity.